On Designing Watermarks to Further Define Our Artist Voice

 That said, I always add metadata to my images, right after downloading them and recheck that metadata (and captions) right before submitting them to the client.

-That is, when designing our watermark we need to consider several things, including its size, shape, and the font that we use, as well as the overall appearance of the watermark based on the style, look, feel, mood that define our work, our artist voice.
+That is, when designing our watermark we need to consider several things, including its size, shape, and the font that we use, as well as the overall appearance of the watermark based on the style, look, feel, and mood that defines our work, our artist’s voice.

 One other thing to consider is to keep the watermark design consistent with and throughout our work.

 Myself, I’ve been through several watermark designs–from a Gothic-style one for my vampire photography to one involving some kind of calligraphy fonts for my first wedding photography jobs.
 But, in time, I did find my voice.
 Or, better said, perhaps I’ve learned how to better…express it, I believe.
 Hence, I’ve decided on a watermark that’s more me, more my work.
 At least that’s how I feel, and how I feel at this point.